CivicDataLab/civicdatalab.github.io/content/team/abhinav/index.md

 projects: Justice Hub, Zombie Tracker, OpenCity, Open Budgets India Platform - 2.0, Tracking the implementation of the POCSO Act, Budgets for Justice, Girl Education Spending Tracker
 ---

 Abhinav is a data enthusiast and tech developer.
-He loves exploring new technologies and understanding things from scratch .
+He loves exploring new technologies and understanding things from scratch.
 He is a foodie and travel maniac.